-The Board of Directors oversees all CFN activities including setting goals and policy, overseeing partner camps’ annual evaluation and application for funding, and ensuring prudent financial and investment management.
-The board comprises individuals from Nebagamon’s extended camp family, an array of professional backgrounds across the generations:
+The Board of Directors oversees all CFN activities, including setting goals and policy, overseeing partner camps’ annual evaluation and application for funding, fundraising and development, and ensuring prudent financial and investment management.
+The board comprises individuals from Nebagamon’s extended camp family with an array of professional backgrounds across the generations.

-Adam joined the CFN board in 2013.
-He first came to Camp Nebagamon in the summer of 1984 as a 5th grader in Logger 3.
-That proved to be the first of what became 13 consecutive summers as a camper and staff member.
-After three years away, he returned to Camp as the full-time Associate Director / Program Director for 4 1/2 more years (2000-2004).
+Adam joined the CFN board in 2013 and served as President from 2015 to 2017.
+He first came to camp in the summer of 1984 as a fifth grader in Logger 3.
+That proved to be the first of what became thirteen consecutive summers as a camper and staff member.
+After three years away, he returned to camp as the full-time Associate Director / Program Director for four more years (from 2000 to 2004).
 “I can’t overstate what an important role this institution (or more accurately the people associated with it) have played in my life.
 For me, summers at Nebagamon were a critical part of my formative experience; not only did camp influence my worldview in countless ways, but it was there that I met many of the people who to this day I consider some of my best friends in the world.”

 Mike has served on the CFN board since 2017.
 He was a camper for four summers, from 1956 to 1959, and a counselor for another four, from 1960 to 1963.
 He feels grateful to have shared camp with his family.
 His son Kevin followed in his footsteps, spending nine summers at camp as a camper and counselor, and his wife Bonnie joined him for several summers of family camp.
 “My summers at CN are among the most meaningful experiences of my life, and I still treasure the lifelong friendships that began there.
 I welcome the opportunity to help expand access to camp so more children will be able to enjoy these special experiences.”